How to Beat Limerence

 Setting healthy boundaries when limerence arises with a person is extremely useful.
 You have to put a pause and think about your intrusive thoughts and actions when around this person.

 Set up physical boundaries (so you don’t bump into them), thought boundaries (think alternative thoughts on the person), and emotional boundaries (don’t attach your feelings towards them).
+The more often you do this, the stronger your boundaries will become, helping you focus on yourself, not them.

 Challenge the equilibrium.

-When you have limerence, you only see the good in that person.
 But you really have to consider the traits you were attached to and the downsides to those traits; it’s about gaining valuable insights into the real individual.
 It’s almost like grieving the situationship.

-Find out the person's flaws to see who the person is.
+Find out the person's flaws to see who the person really is.
 An example could be financial instability.
 Do they spend money without considering your future?
 That might clash with your beliefs and approach to finances, challenging your positive perception of them.

 Then, look at the benefits of letting this person go.
 See how better your life could be without them being around you.
 It might feel painful at first, but as time passes, you'll focus on how great your life could be without them.